martinsadab/A-Predictive-Torque-Demand-Approach-for-Energy-Management-in-Dual-Motor-BEVs/README.md

 # Energy Management for a Dual Motor Battery Electric Vehicle using Model Predictive Control
-In this project, two separate strategy was deployed with the second building upon the first.
+In this project, two separate strategies were deployed with the second building upon the first.

 First nonlinear model predictive controller is designed to optimally distribute torque in a 2 motor battery electric vehicle.
 This performs a 50:50 split of the torque supplied by the motors.